Postuf/telegram-osint-lib/README.md

 ```

 To check out usage examples, go to `examples` dir.
-You need auth keys generated, run `php registration.php` to get those.
+You need auth keys generated, run `php registration.php` to get this.
-Some examples require two accounts to run, save those keys to `first.authkey` and `second.authkey`, respectively.
-Now you are all set, you can run any of them, for example, `php parseGroupMembers.php`, and check the output.
+Now you are all set, you can run any of examples, for example, `php parseGroupMembers.php`, and check the output.

 Verbose logging (all messages sent/received) is enabled by default, add `--info` to arguments to suppress it.